gousiosg/homepage/research.md

 <i class="fa fa-project-diagram fa-2x"></i> In our
 {% cite_details HDG18 --text latest work %}, we are exploring
-how to create call graphs at the ecosystem scale.
-Our initial experiments with the [Rust Cargo ecosystem](https://pure.tudelft.nl/portal/en/publications/prazi-from-packagebased-to-precise-callbased-dependency-network-analyses(6e9d35bd-b512-4bdd-80c1-53608d2acda6.html) are very promising.
-We obtained the H2020
+how to improve dependency management.
+Our initial experiments with the {% cite_details HBTG21pp --text Rust ecosystems  %} are very promising.
-FASTEN project to make package management more intelligent.
-More to come soon!
+I am currently co-leading the [H2020 FASTEN project](https://www.fasten-project.eu), which works on making dependency management better by making package managers more intelligent.

 <i class="fas fa-chart-line fa-2x"></i>
 We are working in the area of software analytics, in the context of the [CodeFeedr](http://codefeedr.github.io) project.